argoproj/argo-cd/docs/user-guide/kustomize.md

 ## `kustomize build` Options/Parameters

-To provide build options to `kustomize build` add a property to the ArgoCD CM under data:
+To provide build options to `kustomize build` of default kustomize version, use `kustomize.buildOptions` field of `argocd-cm` ConfigMap.
+Use `kustomize.buildOptions.<version>` to register version specific build options.

 ```yaml
 apiVersion: v1